What is a Flat Tax?

 A flat tax refers to a tax system where a single tax rate is applied to all levels of income.
 This means that individuals with a low income are taxed at the same rate as individuals with a high income.

-Proponents of the flat tax system say that it encourages citizens to earn a high income without worrying that they will be punished for earning more, as is the case with the progressive tax rate system.
+Proponents of the flat tax system say that it encourages citizens to earn a high income without worrying that they will be punished for earning more, as is the case with a progressive tax system.
 However, critics say that a flat tax rate places an unnecessary burden on low-income earners since they remain with less income to sustain their standards of living.

 Examples of Flat Tax